deeplearning4j/deeplearning4j/README.md

 Training tips:

-      For classification: Due to heavy sampling leveraged in deep learning, try to have

-      training batches (each row in a training matrix is an individual part of a batch)

-      It is reccomended to have one class of each label in each training batch to

-      minimize sampling error (See Hinton's Practical Guide to RBMs)
+      For classification: Due to heavy sampling leveraged in deep learning, try to have training batches (each row in a training matrix is an individual part of a batch).
+It is reccomended to have one class of each label in each training batch to minimize sampling error (See Hinton's Practical Guide to RBMs).